Tuna cashew pilau is easy to make and budget friendly too. It’s made in well under an hour, all in one pot, meaning less dishes to do!

 - 2 x 160g cans of tuna spring water drained

-- Freshly ground chopped coriander
+- Freshly chopped coriander

 - 20 halved cherry tomatoes optional